RecursiveFaith/arch/README.md

   - Emoji picker
   - Brightness and blue light filters
   - Coding tools
+- Adds ble.sh with autocomplete and syntax highlighting for Bash

 ## API keys
 To setup your API keys, run the following: